 Color coding shows positional confidence scores.
-By the letters coded in red we can see that the PEAKS auto de novo analysis returned, with >90% confidence, the partial peptide sequence LLVXXTMK, but was not as sure of the middle two residues.
-The PEAKS DB Search was able to confirm this result, returning the peptide: LLVTQTMK.
+We can see that the PEAKS auto de novo analysis returned, with >99% confidence, the partial peptide sequence (OxM)P(CarboxymethylC)TExYxSLLLNR, but was not as sure of the middle residues.
+The PEAKS DB Search was able to confirm this result, returning the peptide: (OxM)P(CarboxymethylC)TEDYLSLILNR.
+Clicking on either sequence will highlight supporting ions on the original profile data.

-Selecting another spectrum from the Peptide Data frame (left), e.g. 545.928 3, will allow us to view the results from that spectrum without having to return to the protein identification result.
+Selecting another spectrum from the Peptide Data frame (left), e.g. 537.25 2, will allow us to view the results from that spectrum without having to return to the protein identification result.
 Click on the time and date stamp beneath the filename to return to the report.
+Now try clicking on the Peptide View tab to see the same data, but simply listed by peptide.